dwiddo/average-minimum-distance/README.md

-# amd: distance-based isometric invariants
+# amd: distance-based isometry invariants

 For calculation and comparison of AMD/PDD isometric invariants.
 Includes functions for extracting periodic set representations of crystal structures from .cif files.